backstage/backstage/docs/features/techdocs/configuration.md

 ---
 id: configuration
 title: TechDocs Configuration Options
-description:
+# prettier-ignore
-  Reference documentation for configuring TechDocs using app-config.yaml
+description: Reference documentation for configuring TechDocs using app-config.yaml
 ---

 Using the `app-config.yaml` in the Backstage app, you can configure TechDocs